nsrau/azure-docs.it-it/articles/sentinel/connect-common-event-format.md

 ms.topic: conceptual
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.date: 10/14/2019
+ms.date: 11/26/2019
 ms.author: rkarlin
-ms.openlocfilehash: 92beb61125c9c6a41bafb9a0c477d81c34a2f5de
+ms.openlocfilehash: 0fbdba5c3fbfdfab5267407ccec9c611d74a5e02
-ms.sourcegitcommit: c22327552d62f88aeaa321189f9b9a631525027c
+ms.sourcegitcommit: 95931aa19a9a2f208dedc9733b22c4cdff38addc
 ms.translationtype: MT
 ms.contentlocale: it-IT
-ms.lasthandoff: 11/04/2019
+ms.lasthandoff: 11/25/2019
-ms.locfileid: "73520663"
+ms.locfileid: "74463989"
 ---
-# <a name="connect-your-external-solution-using-common-event-format"></a>Connettere la soluzione esterna usando il formato di evento comune
+# <a name="connect-your-external-solution-using-common-event-format"></a>Connect your external solution using Common Event Format

-Questo articolo illustra come connettere Sentinel di Azure alle soluzioni di sicurezza esterne che inviano messaggi CEF (Common Event Format) su syslog.
+This article explains how to connect Azure Sentinel with your external security solutions that send Common Event Format (CEF) messages on top of Syslog.

 > [!NOTE]
-> I dati vengono archiviati nella posizione geografica dell'area di lavoro in cui viene eseguito Azure Sentinel.
+> Data is stored in the geographic location of the workspace on which you are running Azure Sentinel.

-## <a name="how-it-works"></a>Funzionamento
+## <a name="how-it-works"></a>Come funziona

-È necessario distribuire un agente in un computer Linux dedicato (VM o locale) per supportare la comunicazione tra il dispositivo e la sentinella di Azure.
-Il diagramma seguente illustra la configurazione in caso di una macchina virtuale Linux in Azure.
+You need to deploy an agent on a dedicated Linux machine (VM or on premises) to support the communication between the appliance and Azure Sentinel.
+The following diagram describes the setup in the event of a Linux VM in Azure.

  ![CEF in Azure](./media/connect-cef/cef-syslog-azure.png)

-In alternativa, questa configurazione sarà disponibile se si usa una VM in un altro cloud o un computer locale.
+Alternatively, this setup will exist if you use a VM in another cloud, or an on-premises machine.

  ![CEF in locale](./media/connect-cef/cef-syslog-onprem.png)

-## <a name="security-considerations"></a>Considerazioni relative alla sicurezza
+## <a name="security-considerations"></a>Considerazioni sulla sicurezza

-Assicurarsi di configurare la sicurezza del computer in base ai criteri di sicurezza dell'organizzazione.
-Ad esempio, è possibile configurare la rete in modo che venga allineata ai criteri di sicurezza della rete aziendale e modificare le porte e i protocolli nel daemon per allinearli ai propri requisiti. È possibile usare le istruzioni seguenti per migliorare la configurazione della sicurezza del computer:  [Secure VM in Azure](../virtual-machines/linux/security-policy.md), procedure consigliate [per la sicurezza di rete](../security/fundamentals/network-best-practices.md).
+Make sure to configure the machine's security according to your organization's security policy.
+For example, you can configure your network to align with your corporate network security policy and change the ports and protocols in the daemon to align with your requirements.
+You can use the following instructions to improve your machine security configuration:  [Secure VM in Azure](../virtual-machines/linux/security-policy.md), [Best practices for Network security](../security/fundamentals/network-best-practices.md).

-Per usare la comunicazione TLS tra la soluzione di sicurezza e il computer syslog, è necessario configurare il daemon syslog (rsyslog o syslog-ng) per la comunicazione in TLS: [crittografia del traffico syslog con TLS-rsyslog](https://www.rsyslog.com/doc/v8-stable/tutorials/tls_cert_summary.html), [crittografia dei messaggi di log con TLS- syslog-ng](https://support.oneidentity.com/technical-documents/syslog-ng-open-source-edition/3.22/administration-guide/60#TOPIC-1209298).
+To use TLS communication between the security solution and the Syslog machine, you will need to configure the Syslog daemon (rsyslog or syslog-ng) to communicate in TLS: [Encrypting Syslog Traffic with TLS -rsyslog](https://www.rsyslog.com/doc/v8-stable/tutorials/tls_cert_summary.html), [Encrypting log messages with TLS –syslog-ng](https://support.oneidentity.com/technical-documents/syslog-ng-open-source-edition/3.22/administration-guide/60#TOPIC-1209298).

 ## <a name="prerequisites"></a>Prerequisiti
-Verificare che il computer Linux usato come proxy esegua uno dei sistemi operativi seguenti:
+Make sure the Linux machine you use as a proxy is running one of the following operating systems:

 - 64 bit
   - CentOS 6 e 7